root-project/web/manual/graphics/index.md

 Adding an element to a pad is done by the `Draw()` method of each class.

-Painting a pad is done by the `Paint()` method of each object in the list of primitives.
+Painting a pad is done by the automatic call to `Paint()` method of each object in the list of primitives.

 {% include tutorials name="Graphics" url="graphics" %}

 ## Graphic classes

-ROOT provides numerous graphic classes, of which the following are among the most used:
+ROOT provides [numerous graphic classes](https://root.cern/doc/master/group__Graphics.html), of which the following are among the most used:

 - {% include ref class="TCanvas" %}